REAL ID Information

 - Pay stub (must contain name and social security number)

-You will need to show proof of North Dakota residence address by presenting one document from List A and one document from List B OR two documents from List A:
+3. Proof of North Dakota residence address by presenting one document from List A and one document from List B OR two documents from List A:

 - List A